Ium101/Wine-Linux-Program-Uninstaller-Z/README.md

 ## 📝 Summary

-The **Wine Linux Uninstaller Z** is a lightweight, intuitive Graphical User Interface (GUI) tool designed to solve the common issue of residual files left behind by Windows applications on Linux via Wine.
+The **Wine Linux Program Uninstaller Z** is a lightweight, intuitive Graphical User Interface (GUI) tool designed to solve the common issue of residual files left behind by Windows applications on Linux via Wine.

 Built natively with Python and Tkinter, this tool allows you to completely force-uninstall Windows apps when you are done, ensuring no trace is left behind on your system.